Internal Tools Development

 CRM / client records

 Customer information scattered across email, spreadsheets, and people's heads.
 No single view of a client's history, preferences, or status.
 Replaces spreadsheets, Outlook contacts, sticky notes, and tribal knowledge.
+We cover the architecture of these systems in depth on our custom CRM page.

 Operational dashboard